Table of Contents

 FOSS Type 2 Hypervisors

 Parallels and VMWare are commercial products and to some, it is hard to afford.
 However what about Virtualbox or KVM.
 Are they good for gaming?
 Although these two type 2 hypervisors are free, Virtualbox is terrible with games.
 Its virtualized 3D hardware performs poorly.
-KVM is the go-to choice by some, as KVM supports GPU-passthrough (which is typically a type-1 hypervisor solution) but making it work is hell.
+KVM is the go-to choice by some, as KVM supports GPU-passthrough (which is typically a type-1 hypervisor solution) but making it work is not a straight-forward solution.
 Virgl is a promising project but currently only works on Linux guests.
 As of this writing VMWare's 3D virtualized GPU is the state of the art however it only supports OpenGL 4.1 and DirectX11.
 The second one is Parallels but although it supports DirectX11, it only supports upto OpenGL 3.3

 How good is the performance for it on gaming

 With GPU Passthrough via KVM.
 It almost feel as if you're not running a virtual machine.
 This make sense as the only real overhead is the CPU emulation and it is not really that felt because of IOMMU (Intel Vt-x / AMD-Vi).
 With a virtualized GPU, the performance is significantly slower.
 For example a GTX1050Ti can perform around roughly an average of 15391.5 FPS or 76960 frames in total in native hardware but VMWare 3D GPU running on the same GTX 1050ti can only go in an average of 3609 FPS or 18051 frames.
 Around a 77% performance penalty.
 Virgl isn't any better as it can only produce an average of 2678 FPS or 13394 frames.
-Roughly around 25% slower than VMWares
+Roughly around 25% slower than VMWares or around 82% performance penalty.

 Take note that I am just measuring the initial values of the glxgears so the average values may not be an accurate benchmark (nor I want to really make a benchmark) but what I am trying to emphasize here is that there is a significant performance penalty in a virtualized hardware which is hard to ignore but the question now is, with that overhead, is it still feasible?